babelouest/glewlwyd/docs/INSTALL.md

 $ sudo dpkg -i glewlwyd_2.0.0-rc2_ubuntu_disco_x86_64.deb
 ```

-If there's no package available for your distribution, you can recompile it manually using `CMake` or `Makefile`.
+If there's no package available for your distribution, you can compile it manually using `CMake` or `Makefile`.

 ## Docker